LordGolias/antistasi/README.md

 * All game and performance options, including AI skill and cleanup time, are now modifiable by the commander.
 * There is no "petros cavalary": this is the commander's responsibility.
 * Menus were remade from scratch to better accommodate more buttons and other layouts.
+* Locations backend was rewritten from scratch.

-The code was greatly simplified, cleaned, and reduced for DRY (e.g. for every 1 line added, 2 lines were deleted, I have +4 years experience as professional software developer).
+The code was greatly simplified, cleaned, and reduced for DRY (e.g. for every 1 line added, 2 lines were deleted, I have +4 years experience as professional programer).

 # Replacing Factions